The Very Best Things to See and Do in New Zealand in 2024

 1. Lake Pukaki & Mt Cook

-For me, visiting Lake Pukaki and Mount Cook is the best thing to do in New Zealand.
+For me, visiting Lake Pukaki and Mount Cook is the very best thing to do in New Zealand.
 The photos will never do it justice.
 If there is one place I implore you to see on your travels through NZ, it's here.

 You can reach Lake Pukaki and Mt Cook by driving 2.5 hours out from Queenstown in the South Island.
 There is free camping by Lake Pukaki, complete with drop-toilets, but no running water (leave no trace!)